AnkitRautela11/Music-Recommendation-Using-Facial-expression-ML/README.md

 Please make sure you have the following in your machine...

-Note: I have downloaded python using Anaconda.
+Note: I have downloaded PyCharm.

 Python version: 3.6.5 (Try to download all python modules)(Important modules: glob, os, numpy, random, argparse, time) Opencv version: 3.4.3 (Full opencv module.
 Fisherface module is must)